 While German law offers an excellent legal and tax framework for charitable foundations, in cases of international tax planning and optimization it may be useful for HNWI to also consider foreign jurisdictions when establishing a (family) foundation.
 Foundations created according to Swiss or Austrian law or the law of Liechtenstein would be the most common alternatives to setting up a German family foundation.
 The decision whether to go beyond Germany's borders and, if so, which country to choose, requires a careful weighing of all benefits and disadvantages.
 In particular, tax consequences must be carefully analyzed when considering a foreign foundation

-Uwe Müller and Boris Piekarek and their teams will be happy to answer your questions regarding German foundations and the German foundations (tax) law.
-Just send us an e-mail (email@example.com) or give us a call (+49 (0)69 76 75 77 80).
+Our attorneys and their teams will be happy to answer your questions regarding German foundations and the German foundations (tax) law.
+Just send us an e-mail (firstname.lastname@example.org) or give us a call (+49 69 76 75 77 80).